rudrasish2001/Factor-Risk-Decomposition-and-Rolling-Beta-Analysis-of-the-NIFTY-50/README.md

 Rolling R² drops hard during macro volatility, which means the factor model explains less when local shocks or idiosyncratic behaviour take over.
 Residual volatility spikes during 2022–23, then settles again once conditions improve in 2024.

-Cumulative factor-contribution charts show that market movement accounts for most of the excess performance.
+Cumulative factor contribution charts show that market movement accounts for most of the excess performance.
 SMB and HML add smaller but meaningful layers, while yield variables bring in independent information that helps explain cross-border rate sensitivity.

 For forecasting, the project tested ARIMA, SARIMAX, and LSTM models.
 The LSTM produced smoother and more flexible projections.
 ARIMA and SARIMAX stayed closer to flat paths, which matches the reality of near zero average daily returns.
 A combined six month forecast plot blends these outputs with the final months of actual data for a practical view of what may lie ahead.